missbaah/missbaah/README.md

 # Hello, welcome to my Github 👋🏾

 I'm a Software Engineer, Writer and Master of Architecture post grad student at Kwame Nkrumah University of Science and Technology.
-I'm love to write about my experiences and create things using code, writing or handicraft skills.
+I love to write about my experiences and create things using code, writing or handicraft skills.

 **Here's a quick summary about me**: